 "For Rousseau, it seems, salvation lay in a withdrawal into oneself, the tapping of so-called natural resources.
-Kierkegaard too saw the fulfillment of the individual as strictly a private affair, but he challenged men to become individuals 'before God,' by which he meant accepting the implications of what was involved in becoming a Christian.
-'The whole development of the world,' he wrote, 'tends to the importance of the individual; that, and nothing else, is the principle of Christianity.'67
+Kierkegaard too saw the fulfillment of the individual as strictly a private affair, but he challenged men to become individuals 'before God.'
+'The whole development of the world,' he wrote, 'tends to the importance of the individual; that, and nothing else, is the principle of Christianitv.'67